PelionIoT/virtual-demo-for-pelion/README.md

 ```

 ## Performing firmware update
 The docker image comes already pre-configured with the necessary tools to perform a firmware update.
-In particular, [manifest-tool](https://github.com/PelionIoT/manifest-tool) is included, to sign and produce a firmware manifest, ready to be uploaded to Pelion portal to start an update campaign.
+In particular, In particular, build tools and the[manifest-tool](https://github.com/PelionIoT/manifest-tool) is included to sign and produce a firmware manifest ready to be uploaded to Pelion portal to start an update campaign.

 > For more information about Pelion Device Management update, please consult our [documentation page.](https://developer.pelion.com/docs/device-management/current/updating-firmware/index.html)